 Areas of Focus

-SCL offers a comprehensive professional education curriculum in Supply Chain & Logistics.
-Select any of our two to four-day courses from our Management Series for an in-depth knowledge of a specific topic or enroll in one of our online/hybrid Fundamentals series courses for an education on a series of topics with a broader logistics focus.
+SCL offers a comprehensive professional education curriculum in supply chain and logistics.
+Select any of our one-and-a-half to four-day courses from our Management Series for an in-depth knowledge of a specific topic or enroll in one of our online Fundamentals series courses for an education on a series of topics with a broader logistics focus.

 Our courses are taught by acclaimed individuals drawn from academia and professional practice.
 Attend to learn from and interact with industry leaders and other class participants, while growing your professional network.

 One-and-a-half to four-day courses designed for mid-career supply chain professionals (from senior analysts through directors) that provide in-depth knowledge of a specific topic.
 Courses are arranged around themes and certificates.
 Click here for more information on this series.